vdfink2014/AI-class/README.md

 AI.model_SD - the model for image generation

-Before you start, you need to start the AI's by typing AI.start_ai()
+Before you start, you need to start the AI's by typing AI.start_ai().
+Every time you want another model instead of what you typed, you can change the model and type the same command.
+It works like restart ai.

 AI.chatgpt() - for text generation.
 We are sorry, but it knows only one message that you typed.
 To use it, you need to type the text in parentheses